The mass of the Milky Way from satellite dynamics: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their insightful comments.
+We also thank Douglas Bourbert, Azadeh Fattahi and Andrew Robertson for helpful comments and discussions.
 TC, MC and CSF were supported by the Science and Technology Facilities Council (STFC) [grant number ST/F001166/1, ST/I00162X/1, ST/P000541/1].
 AD is supported by a Royal Society University Research Fellowship.
 CSF acknowledges European Research Council (ERC) Advanced Investigator grant DMIDAS (GA 786910).
 This work used the DiRAC Data Centric system at Durham University, operated by ICC on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grant ST/H008519/1, and STFC DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.